 Dates for the diary

 Beekeeping during COVID-19

-Regrettably, we had to postpone all our 2020 talks, events and training due to the ongoing pandemic.
-ABKA members have continued to pursue our own individual beekeeping activities whilst following the current Government advice on social distancing.
-We are hopeful of resuming activities - either in person or on Zoom - in the New Year.
+Sadly, we had to postpone all our 2020 talks, events and training due to the ongoing pandemic.
+ABKA members have continued to pursue their own individual beekeeping activities and to maintain our Association apiary whilst following the current Government advice on social distancing.